 Farmers, he says, "are impacted every day by what's going on in the minds of the consumer and right now, they are agitating about this word, sustainability."

 One organization evaluating sustainability from the perspective of production agriculture is called Field to Market: The Keystone Alliance for Sustainable Agriculture.
-It's comprised of producers, agribusiness, food and retail companies, and conserva-
+It's comprised of producers,

 DEVELOP YOUR OWN SUSTAINABILITY MISSION STATEMENT